http://www.wistv.com/Global/story.asp?S=7023619

 silane bonded silicon gel as filler, acetoitrile-water as flow

-phase for gradient elution and astragalin A dissolved in methanol
+phase for gradient elution and astragalin A dissolved in

-the astragalus sample in high efficiency liquid phase
+detecting the astragalus sample in high efficiency liquid phase

-chromatographic process to obtain the fingerprint of the detected
+chromatographic process to obtain the fingerprint of the

-astragalus sample; and comparing the fingerprint of the detected
+detected astragalus sample; and comparing the fingerprint of the

-degree over 0.90.
+similarity degree over 0.90.

 Preparation and application of astragalus flavonid and